niwayandm/Sentiment-Analysis-on-Distance-Learning-During-Covid-19-Using-K-Nearest-Neighbor/README.md

 The Indonesian abbreviation dictionary, stopwords dictionary and the KNN model used for this project has been omitted for data confidentiality.

-My thesis has only been uploaded to [Gunadarma Repository](https://library.gunadarma.ac.id/repository/analisis-sentimen-terhadap-pembelajaran-jarak-jauh-menggunakan-metode-k-nearest-neighbor-skripsi).
+Here's a link to my thesis, uploaded on [Gunadarma Repository](https://library.gunadarma.ac.id/repository/analisis-sentimen-terhadap-pembelajaran-jarak-jauh-menggunakan-metode-k-nearest-neighbor-skripsi).